-The ultimate outcomes at household level of enhanced nutrition and food security and improved livelihoods, including gender (operational priorities 3, 15 and 10) are supported by action in farming systems – silvopastoral systems, market-based agroforestry-forestry, the farm-forest policy interface, agroecology, plantations and tree crop commodities (11, 12, 13, 14 and 2) – and by coordinated action along value chains, namely inclusive finance and business models, innovating finance for sustainable landscapes, public and private commitments to zero deforestation, and effectiveness of approaches to sustainable supply such as certification and FLEGT (16, 17, 18 and 20).
+The ultimate outcomes at household level of enhanced nutrition and food security and improved livelihoods, including gender (operational priorities 3, 16 and 11) are supported by action in farming systems – plantations and tree crop commodities, silvopastoral systems, market-based agroforestry-forestry, the farm-forest policy interface and agroecology (2, 12, 13, 14 and 15) – and by coordinated action along value chains, namely inclusive finance and business models, innovating finance for sustainable landscapes, public and private commitments to zero deforestation, and effectiveness of approaches to sustainable supply such as certification and FLEGT (17, 18, 19 and 20).

-They rely on sustainable management of natural resources – land and forest restoration, biodiversity, safeguarding and conservation of genetic resources, orphan crops, landscape governance (1, 4, 19 and 9) – and fully address climate change and implementation of the Nationally Determined Contributions of the Paris Agreement on Climate Change (NDCs), both adaptation and mitigation, including zero deforestation, bioenergy and blue carbon and peatlands (5, 6, 7, 8 and 18).
+They rely on sustainable management of natural resources – land and forest restoration, biodiversity, orphan crops and landscape governance (1, 4, 5 and 10) – and fully address climate change and implementation of the Nationally Determined Contributions of the Paris Agreement on Climate Change (NDCs), including bioenergy, blue carbon and peatlands, climate change adaptation and mitigation and commitments to zero deforestation (6, 7, 8, 9 and 19).
 Two operational priorities ensure the quality of FTA research for development (21) and monitor a set of sentinel landscapes (22).

 While the ordering does not imply any prioritization within the list, priorities 1, 2 and 3 are cross-cutting and involve research and activities across several flagships.